-Build a Mars Habitat - Survive and Thrive is an exhibit component designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies will be designed and fabricated as an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.
+Build a Human Habitat on Mars - Survive and Thrive is an exhibit component designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies will be designed and fabricated as an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.

 The existing Sun, Earth, Universe exhibition is an engaging and interactive museum exhibition about Earth and space science for family audiences.
 The exhibition is intended for long-term display in museums across the United States, where it will engage millions of people per year.
 Fifty-two (52) identical copies of the exhibition have been fabricated and distributed in 2018–2019 to eligible NISE Network partners through a competitive application process.
 The exhibition serves as a platform for scientists and museum staff and volunteers to engage visitors with additional facilitated educational programming and hands-on experiences.
 The exhibition includes content on heliophysics, astrophysics, planetary science, and Earth science.
 The exhibition does not contain any information about human exploration.
-The Build a Mars Habitat - Survive and Thrive exhibit would add this important complementary content on human exploration.
+The Build a Human Habitat on Mars - Survive and Thrive exhibit would add this important complementary content on human exploration.